-Its not just humans who've made their home at our Carey Fields development.
-Various insects, amphibians and other wildlife have also moved in to take advantage of the new habitats and pond areas.
+At our Cary Fields developments, Various insects, amphibians and other wildlife have also moved in to take advantage of the new habitats and pond areas.
 Local resident Darryl Sutcliffe, who assists with the recordkeeping of dragonflies in Northamptonshire through the British Dragonfly Society, has been observing the different species that have colonised the area since work on the new homes started in 2014.
 He has recorded sightings of many different species of dragonfly, as well as a common newts and various butterflies and bumblebees.

 And there has been great news for the endangered Lesser Horseshow bat at our Sudbrook development in South Wales.
 The bats were previously using the former paper mill to roost, and so prior to demolishing the old mill we built a new bat house for them, which they quickly started to use for roosting.
 And they liked their new home so much, they have now started to breed there – a real boost for the potential recovery of this species.